hnky/blog/online-meetups.md

 [Download OBS Studio for Windows 10](https://obsproject.com/download)

 ## Connection with your host and speakers
 To connect with our host and speakers we are going to use Skype for Windows.
 Not Skype for Business, not Skype for Windows 10.
 No Skype for Windows.
 In this version of skype you can enable NDI.
 NDI gives you the ability to access the individual video streams in OBS Studio.
-To avoid a lot of hassle with creating / editing scenes all the time in OBS I have create 4 Skype accounts that I hand out to people to dail in.
+To avoid a lot of hassle with creating / editing scenes all the time in OBS I have create 4 Skype accounts that I hand out to people to dial in.

 ### Step 3
 1. Download and install Skype